Dental Bridges – What you need to know.

-When needed, the bridge can replace more than one missing tooth.
-Being held in place by the patient’s own teeth located on the side of the missing one (or by implants if that’s the case), bridges are considered permanent and hard to remove.
+When needed, the bridge can replace more than one missing teeth.
+Firmly held in place by the patient’s own teeth located on the side of the missing one (or by implants if that’s the case), bridges are considered to be permanent and hard to remove.

 How Many Types of Dental Bridges Are There?

 The condition of the patient’s teeth, mouth and gums dictate the appropriate type:

 - Traditional bridges – are recommended for cases when there are present healthy teeth on each side of the missing tooth.

 - Implant bridges – are recommended when the teeth around the gap are either not healthy or missing entirely.
 In this case, dental implants are surgically placed into the jawbone in order to support the custom-made bridge.

 - Resin-bonded bridges – are recommended when the missing teeth are in the front of the mouth.

 - Cantilever bridges – are recommended when healthy teeth are present on only one side of the missing teeth.